 What would my salary be?

-The starting salary for an Intake Specialist is $3160.21 to $4337.08 per month, and depends on your experience and qualifications.
-You can earn merit raises, and will be paid for overtime.
-As you advance to Intake Specialist II, III, or IV, you will earn an additional 10% of your salary with each advance.
+The starting salary for an intake specialist depends on your experience and qualifications and can be found in the intake specialist job posting.
+As you advance to Intake Specialist II, III, or IV, you may be eligible for a salary increase with each advance.

 Will I get specific training on what to do?

 Yes!
-New Intake Specialists receive lots of good training.
-The training for new staff takes seven weeks, which includes classroom and on-the-job training.
+New intake specialists receive classroom and on-the-job training.
 Supervisors and peers also provide ongoing mentoring and help.

 Are there opportunities for career advancement?